Maxlego08/test/configurations/inventories.md

         material: BARRIER
         name: '&c&nNo Items Found'
 ```

-The auction inventory will use three patterns: one for decoration, one to manage pagination, and one to display the main buttons (such as purchased items, expired items, categories, etc.).
-The only button you need to define separately is the one that lists items for sale.

-Using patterns allows you to reduce the size of the configuration and reuse it across multiple inventories.
+Using patterns helps reduce the complexity and size of individual inventory configurations by allowing you to define reusable layouts or elements.
+This is particularly useful for maintaining consistency across multiple inventories and making future adjustments easier.